-Settlement clears way for return of man banished from Kansas
+Man who says he was banned from Kansas may return after deal

 WICHITA, Kan.
-(AP) — A man who was banished from Kansas as a condition of a criminal plea deal could be allowed back in the state under a deal struck Monday, civil rights advocates said.
+(AP) — A man who claims he was banished from Kansas as a condition of a plea deal could be allowed back in the state under an agreement reached Monday, although a county prosecutor disputes that he was ever banned from returning.

 The American Civil Liberties Union of Kansas said in a news release that it has agreed to drop a civil lawsuit brought on behalf of Bo Dana Rupert in exchange for an amended Montgomery County plea agreement in a related criminal case against him.

 Court transcripts show Rupert pleaded no contest in 2017 to three felony counts of making a criminal threat and three misdemeanor counts of filing a false report.
-He was sentenced to 12 months of probation, and the judge accepted a plea agreement under which he was banished from the state — two apparently incongruous terms.
+He was sentenced to 12 months of probation, and the judge accepted a plea agreement under which Rupert agreed to leave Kansas and never return.
+It is unclear from the court transcript whether the judge intended to specifically include that provision as part of his sentence.

+But on Monday, Montgomery County Attorney Larry Markle vehemently pushed back against the ACLU’s claim that Rupert was banished.
+Markle shared with The Associated Press a sworn affidavit from Rupert’s criminal defense attorney stating it was Rupert who came up with the idea to put a stipulation in the plea agreement that he transfer his probation to another state and not return to Kansas, or risk new charges.

+“The bottom line is that Rupert was not ‘BANISHED,’” Markle said in an email.

-Rupert left Kansas the next day and has never returned, according to the ACLU.
+Rupert left Kansas the day after his sentencing and has never returned, according to the ACLU.
 The group said in its filing that his then attorney advised him: “Don’t still be here tomorrow when the sun comes up.”
+That attorney, Heath Lampson, disputes ever giving him that advice.

 Two weeks after he was sentenced, Montgomery County issued an arrest warrant for Rupert stating he had violated the terms of his probation by not attending his probation meetings in Kansas.